rohan472000/alexa-in-GCP-python/README.md

 # alexa-in-GCP-python
-A voice recognition made in GCP
+A voice recognition made in GCP, You can modify it by adding multiple tasks.